plewis/td/README.md

 # op

-Calculates the Billera-Holmes-Vogtmann geodesic distance (using the Owens-Provan algorithm) distance between trees:
+Calculates the Billera-Holmes-Vogtmann geodesic distance (using the Owens-Provan algorithm) distance between trees.

-It assumes you want tree distances between some reference tree and at least one other tree.

-If you want geodesic distances (the default) between the first tree in trees.tre and all the others,
+If you want geodesic distances between the first tree in trees.tre and all the others,

+op --treefile trees.tre --refdist --noisy

+Including --noisy results in a lot of output, so you may want to only use this when trees.tre contains only two trees.

+If you want geodesic distances between every pair of trees,

-./op --treefile trees.tre
+op --treefile trees.tre --pairwise

-If you want geodesic distances (the default) between the first tree in trees.tre and all the others, and you want to see all the details,
+If you want to save the tree that is a fraction 0.7 of the distance between the first and second tree in trees.tre,

+op --treefile trees.tre --lambda 0.7

+If you want to save trees in a format that can be read directly by GTP (Java program by Owen and Provan),

-./op --treefile trees.tre --quiet no
+op --treefile trees.tre --saveforgtp

-If you want to calculate the Frechet mean tree, variance, and 95% HPD interval, specify a file name prefix (e.g. "meantree") and the parameters that determine the stopping criterion for determining the mean:
+If you want to calculate the Frechet mean tree, specify a file name prefix (e.g. "meantree") and the parameters that determine the stopping criterion:
 * k is the maximum number of iterations
 * n  is the number of recent iterations to compare
 * epsilon is the maximum amount by which every pairwise comparison of recent iterations must differ in order to stop.

-The following example uses values for k, n, and epsilon similar to those used by Brown and Owen (2020):
+The following example uses the default values for k (1000000), n (10), and epsilon (0.00001), which are similar to those used by Brown and Owen (2020):

+op --treefile trees.tre --frechetmean --prefix meantree

+You can also specify k, n, or epsilon explicitly:

-./op --treefile trees.tre --frechet meantree --frechet-k 1000000 --frechet-n 10 --frehet-epsilon 0.00001
+op --treefile trees.tre --prefix meantree --frechetmean --frechet-e 0.001 --frechet-n 20 --frechet-k 10000

-The resulting output file will, in this case, be named "meantree.txt" and will contain comments (lines beginning with #) specifying the mean tree newick description. tree length, variance, and the 95% HPD interval lower and upper bounds.
+The resulting output file will, in this case, be named "meantree.R" and will contain comments (lines beginning with #) specifying the mean tree newick description. tree length, variance, and the 95% HPD interval lower and upper bounds.
 The file can also be executed in R to plot the kernel density of tree distances with 95% HPD shaded.

 Other options can be seen by asking for help: